m1010j/async-explorations-writeup/README.md

 ![Linux Firefox Chromium sync and async result][linux-firefox-chromium-sync-and-async]

 As we can see, `syncFib` is slightly faster in Firefox than in Chromium-based browsers.
-But more importantly, `asyncFib` is _much_ faster in Chromium-based browsers than in Firefox: `asyncFib(30)` takes only 9.2 seconds in Chromium-based browsers, compared to a whooping 49.7 seconds in Firefox!
+But more importantly, `asyncFib` is _much_ faster in Chromium-based browsers than in Firefox: `asyncFib(30)` takes only 9.2 seconds in Chromium-based browsers, compared to a whopping 49.7 seconds in Firefox!

 Might the recursive calls actually be called in parallel in Chromium-based browsers?
 Indeed they are!
 First, here's the CPU activity for `asyncFib(30)` in Firefox: